prudhvij15/crypto-tracker/README.md

 ## 🧐 About <a name = "about"></a>

-Crypto labs is a simple react app for track a coin with some feature like search or Trading view as a chart.
+Crypto labs is a simple react app for track a coin with some feature like list trending coins  or Trading view as a chart.

 ## ⛏️ Built Using <a name = "built_using"></a>